 - Jumba can't open fire on Stitch because of his close company with Lilo.
 He enjoys reminding Stitch of it though, when he revealed the handle of his plasma weapon from inside a paper sack.
-This is because Cobra Bubbles once convinced some aliens that humans should be protected (he claimed that mosquitoes are an endangered species, and that humans are their primary food source).
+This is because Cobra Bubbles convinced some aliens that humans should be protected (he claimed that mosquitoes are an endangered species, and that humans are their primary food source).

 - Say My Name:

 - Both Nani and Bubbles shout "Lilo!" a few times after Lilo flees Bubbles's car and runs off.

 - Lilo screams Stitch's name twice in the climax.
 The first time is after Stitch is blasted off of Gantu's ship with the afterburners, and the second time is after he crashes the truck into the volcano and Gantu's ship comes at him again.

 - Nani screams Lilo's name again after Gantu's ship blows up.

 - Scale Model Destruction: Stitch makes a scale model of San Francisco in Lilo's room... then thrashes it in a kaiju rampage.
 This was a way for him to tell Lilo what his true purpose is without actually saying so.
 She doesn't get it.Lilo: No more caffeine for you.

 - Scary Black Man: Played with in the case of Cobra Bubbles.
 At first, he looks very imposing and acts rather uncaring.
 However later on, he shows himself to be a lot more than that.
 He does indeed want Lilo to be safe, but he doesn't want to split Lilo and Nani up because they're all they have in the world, mentioning he'll take Lilo away only because he has to.
 The end credits show him hanging out with them, watching movies, and having Thanksgiving dinner.